 At the end of primary school all pupils take a test.
 This allows them to assess where they are and may influence the next school that accepts them as a pupil.
 Before the end test takes place, the group 8 teacher assesses what level of secondary education would fit each pupil best.
 They base their recommendation on various factors including the pupil’s test scores from their whole school career, intelligence, their attitude towards learning, eagerness to learn, interests, and motivation.

-Secondary education (Voortgezet Onderwijs) covers kids and young adults up to the age of 18.
+Secondary education in The Netherlands (Voortgezet Onderwijs) covers kids and young adults up to the age of 18.

 Types of secondary courses